PanyiGong/Final-project/README.md

 # Final-project: The Ecosystem project
-## In this project, I will use 2D arrays to model an Ecosystem:
+## In this project, I will use 2D arrays to model an Ecosystem with creatures and predators.

 1. Consider the ecosystem’s world to be a CA. The creatures move from tile to tile, and each tile has a state.
 It is either land, water, or food.
 If it is land, color it yellow, if it is water, color it blue, if it is food, color it green.